Etihad Airways among most punctual airlines in Middle East for H1 2023

 PHOTO

-ABU DHABI - Etihad Airways, the UAE national airline, ranked among the most on-time airlines in the Middle East and one of the most punctual carriers worldwide.
-In the first half of 2023, Etihad achieved an on-time arrival performance rating within 15 minutes of 83.4%.
+Abu Dhabi, United Arab Emirates – Etihad Airways, the national airline of the United Arab Emirates, ranks among the most on-time airlines in the Middle East and one of the most punctual carriers worldwide.
+In the first half of 2023, Etihad has achieved an on-time arrival performance rating within 15 minutes of 83.4%.

 On-time performance is defined by OAG as a flight arriving within 15 minutes of its scheduled time – a standard measure within the airline industry, taking into account the large range of variable factors which can affect operations.